How to Get Your Tennessee

 The Tennessee Department of Education (TDOE) oversees teacher licensure and provides essential resources for aspiring and current educators.
 TDOE offers comprehensive information on licensure requirements, pathways to obtaining a license, and employment opportunities throughout the Volunteer State.

-Tennessee has different paths to teacher licensure, depending on your educational background and experience:
+Tennessee offers different paths to teacher licensure, depending on your experience and educational background:

 The Traditional Pathway